3 Process - Note-wise probability

 3.0.3 Chord parts

-In Recipe - Changing Chords, I have suggested using probability on chords.
+In @ref(recipe—changing-chords), I have suggested using probability on chords.
 If you add 8 MIDI notes in a chord and specify 50% probability for all of them, then Ableton is going to (effectively) toss a coin 8 times to choose which notes to play.
 In the real world, when we toss a coin 8 times, we don’t always get 4 heads and 4 tails.
 Sometimes we get 3 heads, 5 tails (or vice versa), and occasionally outcomes like 2 heads, 6 tails.
 Imagine if in the coin toss, heads means that Ableton plays the note.
 Then the number of notes that gets played will vary each time the chord is played - sometimes it will be 3, sometimes 6 etc. This means that you can specify as many notes as you like, and tune the probability until you get something that you like the sound of, depending on whether you want more or fewer notes in the resulting chord.
 It also means that careful choice of notes from the scale within the chord allows you to sometimes get rich, complex chords, sometimes chord inversions.

 By specifying higher probability for “root notes” in the chord, you can anchor the chord to a particular scale.
 As a Lazy (but creative) Producer, you can also allow the tonality (which musical scale) is being implied to vary so that the chords that emerge could fit with a variety of bass root notes, perhaps supplied separately in a different track.
 Avoiding the third (minor / major) or seventh of the scale can make it easier to achieve this kind of fluid and ambiguous tonality.